borkosavic/random-youtube-playlist-video/README.md

 You can find full list of available parameters at [YouTube Embedded Players and Player Parameters] (https://developers.google.com/youtube/player_parameters)

 ### Fullscreen stuff - optional
 In the demo, embeded playlist is fullscreen.
-This is jquery code that can be found all around the interwebs - it makes embeded video take full width & height of the browser vindow.
+This is jQuery code that can be found all around the interwebs - it makes embeded video take full width & height of the browser vindow.
 Note that you need to include jQuery before this part in order for it to work properly.
 ```javascript
 $(function(){
     $('#random-video').css({ width: $(window).innerWidth() + 'px', height: $(window).innerHeight() + 'px' });